Skip to main content

 Preserve File Times

-You can preserve the original timestamp by using the --times flag.
-When using the --times flag, the files will arrive at their destination with the same timestamp as they possessed at their source location.
-This is useful when archiving, or backing up, data so that you can determine if a file at the source location has been modified or updated when compared to the copy at the destination location.
+Use the --times flag to preserve the original timestamp instead.
+Files arrive at the destination with the same timestamp they had at the source.
+This is useful when archiving or backing up data, so you can tell whether a file at the source has changed compared to the copy at the destination.

-Preservation of file times will only occur if your site is configured to allow file modification times to be set.
+File times are preserved only if your site is configured to allow file modification times to be set.
 If file times are not preserved, check your site's data governance settings.

 files-cli sync pull --local-path="Documents" --remote-path="Documents" --send-logs-to-cloud --times